TAS-EthoLabs/TAS-EthoLabs/README.md

 Whether you're into tech, design, education, social change—or simply bursting with ideas—this is your space to connect, co-create, and grow something meaningful, together.
 We host spontaneous, community-driven events where inspiration flows freely, tools are shared, and minds collide.
 From startup sketches to social impact sparks, Innovakery is where innovation meets joy—and rises like fresh dough.
-Come join our next pop-up—let’s bake something meaningful together. 🧑‍🍳❤️
+Come join our next pop-up event and let’s bake something meaningful together. 🧑‍🍳❤️

-✍️ KLAU – Cultural AI Journaling .
+✍️ KLAU – Cultural AI Journaling ( currently on hold )
 A mindful journaling app for collecting, tagging, and optionally sharing culturally relevant thoughts, stories, and voice reflections.
 KLAU supports the development of a Latvian Large Language Model (LLM) through ethical, user-consented data contribution—preserving the richness of the Latvian language and culture in AI systems.
 Built for transparency, consent, and cultural respect.